rackerlabs/support-how-to/content/cloud-servers/use-firewalld-on-centos-7.md

 ### Set up the rules

-Firewalld comes with predefined services that enable you to add only the service, rather than the port number and protocol type.
+Firewalld comes with pre-defined services that enable you to add only the service, rather than the port number and protocol type.
 For example, they enable you to allow `http` rather than `tcp port 80`.

-You can obtain a list of these services using the below command:
+You can obtain a list of these services by using the following command:

     $ sudo firewall-cmd --get-services

-Then, use the following example command to allow a service:
+Then, use the following example command to add a service:

     $ sudo firewall-cmd --add-service=http